saif-ellafi/play-by-the-writing/README.md

 # Features

+- Call your GM emulators right away from your note-taking application:
-- Play many solo GM emulators by writing: Mythic 2e, PUM, SUM, GUM, OPSE, MUNE
+Mythic 2e, PUM, SUM, GUM, OPSE, MUNE
-- Roll dice anywhere in your system just with keyboard shortcuts (like `:rr2d6+1.` → 2d6+1: 11)
+- Roll dice anywhere in your system just with a short command, like :rr2d6+1. → 2d6+1: 11)
-- Seek random tables and roll on them super fast
+- Seek random tables and roll on them super fast, getting the results in your text
-- Use ChatGPT and Dall-E to interact with AI from anywhere (needs OpenAI account)
+- Use ChatGPT and Dall-E to interact with AI from anywhere (needs OpenAI account) with high levels of customization
+- An insane amount of random tables is included to roll right away
 - (Advanced) Use nested tables to roll many tables in one go
 - (Advanced) Configure your own random tables to access them anywhere

 # How to use?

-You will have to install [Espanso](https://espanso.org/) (free) before you install Play by the Writing.
+1. Install Espanso (free) before you install Play by the Writing

-There are two ways of installing Play by the Writing: With an installer, or compiling the source code yourself.
+2. Install Play by the Writing with either the installer, unziping, or compiling the source code yourself
+3. Launch Espanso and play!

-For using AI, after installing Play by the Way, place your OpenAPI API key in "YOUR_USER_FOLDER\espanso\config\openai.txt"
+For using AI, after installing Play by the Way, place your OpenAPI API key in "<user_folder>\espanso\config\openai.txt"

-Test if everything works by typing `:qq`, if you get an oracle yes/no answer, you're good to go!
+Test if everything works by typing :qq, if you get an oracle yes/no answer, you're good to go!
 Have fun.

 [Check YouTube explanation video](https://youtu.be/UeV63Iyi5_s)